farhanmir/CodeSonor/README.md

 # CodeSonor 🔍

 **CodeSonor** is an AI-powered web application that analyzes public GitHub repositories to provide instant insights into code structure, language distribution, and code quality.
-Think of it as a "health-checker" for codebases.

-> 📚 **New to CodeSonor?** Check out **[INDEX.md](INDEX.md)** for a complete documentation guide and quick navigation to all resources!

 ## Features ✨